rysabh/dual_kuka_fri/README.md

 2. Launch the custom MoveIt `ros2 launch green_moveit_config demo.launch`.

 **Error:**
+I can visualize the current robot state and also planning to an new state works.
+However, the execution on the real robot fails.

 There is a mismatch in joint names.
-Planning works, but execution on the real robot fails.

 We observe this when doing a ROS2 service call `/kuka_green/controller_manager/list_controllers controller_manager_msgs/srv/ListControllers` and get the following response:

 ```
 response: